saaspegasus/pegasus-docs/src/content/docs/deployment/digital-ocean.md

 Additionally, you must connect Digital Ocean to your project's Github repository.
 This can be done from inside App Platform, or by following [this link](https://cloud.digitalocean.com/apps/github/install).

+### Set up Databases

+Before you can deploy you will need to set up databases for your application.

+First, navigate to [Databases --> New](https://cloud.digitalocean.com/databases/new), and choose "PostgreSQL" and the latest version (as of this writing, v17).

+You can leave most of the settings as-is, though feel free to change as you want.
+The smallest size should be fine for most applications getting stared.

+For the database cluster name it's recommended to use `<your-project>-db` to match the default value expected by Pegasus.

+If you are planning to use Celery or Redis (Valkey), you'll also have to create that Database.

+Repeat the process above, but choosing "Valkey" for the database type.
+For your Redis database cluster name, it is recommended to use: `<your-project>-redis` to match the default value expected by Pegasus.

 ### Deploying

-Once you've configured the prerequisites, deploying is just a few steps.
+Once you've configured the prerequisites and set up your databases, deploying is just a few steps.

-If you are planning to use Celery or Redis (Valkey), first create your Database cluster.
-The easiest way to do this is in Digital Ocean Dashboard.

-Navigate to [Databases --> New](https://cloud.digitalocean.com/databases/new), and choose "Valkey".

-For your database/cluster name, it is recommended to use: `<your-project>-redis` to match the default value expected by Pegasus.

-Next edit the `/deploy/app-spec.yaml` file.
+First, edit the `/deploy/app-spec.yaml` file.
 In particular, make sure to set your Github repository and branch.
+Also, if you did not use the database naming conventions above, then you will have to adjust your database `cluster_name` values to the ones you chose for Postgres and Redis/Valkey, respectively.

-If you aren't using Celery, you can remove the sections related to redis, and the celery-worker.
+If you don't need Celery, you can remove the sections related to Redis, and the workers (celery and celery-beat).
-If you are using Redis/Valkey, the cluster name must match what you chose when you created the Database above.
+This will substantially reduce the costs of running your app (the workers are $20/mo and Redis is $15/mo).

 Once you've made all the edits to the `app-spec.yaml` file you can deploy your app by run the following command: